maks/fennec-labnotes/firefox-webview.md

 ### Custom Activity

-* So we implement our own subclass on GeckoApp (OpensignApp.java)
+* So we implement our own subclass on GeckoApp
-* We add it to AndroidManifest.xml attached to the intent Action ```au.com.sct.opensign.FFWEBVIEW``` the url should be the Intents data attribute.
+* We add it to AndroidManifest.xml attached to an custom intent Action (eg. foo.bar.SHOW_CUSTOM_FENNEC"), the url should be the Intents data attribute.

 ### Open Fennec with url via Intent